 A California Sales Tax Lien will Stay on the Books for up to 10 years!

-A California sales tax lien will stay on the books for up to 10 years and the state is able to renew for up to 30 years.
-California even has a list of its Top 100 Tax Debors (a list you don’t want to be on).
+A California sales tax lien will stay on the books for up to 10 years, and the state can renew for up to 30 years.
+California even has a list of its Top 100 Tax Debtors (a list you don’t want to be on).
 Here is a link to the California collection procedures for all taxes, including sales tax in their state.
-If you are a U.S. sellers and receive a sales tax lien from a state, this can have a devastating impact on your personal credit, which will affect everything from getting a job to insurance rates to any type of financing, a car, home, credit card, college… The biggest issue is that even if the lien is released, it may affect your credit for 7 years.
+If you are a U.S. seller and receive a sales tax lien from a state, this can have a devastating impact on your personal credit, which will affect everything from getting a job to insurance rates to any financing, a car, home, credit card, college… The biggest issue is that even if the lien is released, it may affect your credit for 7 years.

-Not Becoming Compliant with Sales Tax and Hoping Laws will Change in Your Favor is a HIGH-RISK game to Play
+Not Becoming Compliant with Sales Tax and Hoping Laws Change in Your Favor is a HIGH-RISK game to Play.

 This is a year that is expected to bring more changes to sales tax rules for online sellers.
-The key to any changes is to be clear on the current rules and what you must do for compliance, and make changes as state or federal laws changes.
-What does not work, an approach which several sellers are taking is hoping the laws will change in your favor and somehow you will be 100% off the hook.
+The key to any change is to be clear on the current rules and what you must do for compliance and make changes as state or federal laws change.
+What does not work, which several sellers are taking, is hoping the laws will change in your favor, and somehow you will be 100% off the hook.
 That is very unlikely and a HIGH-RISK game to play.

-For any seller currently selling on Amazon FBA (or other platforms), being in compliance with sales tax is strongly recommended.
+It is strongly recommended that any seller currently sells on Amazon FBA (or other platforms) comply with sales tax.
 Let your customers pay sales tax and pay the fees to get into compliance and automate the process.
-Even if the fees dip into your profits, it is, after all, a cost of doing business.
+Even if the fees dip into your profits, it is, after all, the cost of doing business.
 What you want to avoid is the landmine of surprises, over the next 3-5 years, with sales tax notices and potential sales tax liens showing up at the worst times, when you are about to close on your new home, obtain a home equity line of credit, finance or lease a car, or use your credit cards for more inventory (and you find the limit has been cut by 80% because your credit score plunged over 100 points or will it?
-See the updated inpact with liens to your personal credit)… the list goes on.
+See the updated impact with liens to your personal credit)… the list goes on.

 In the end, don’t force the states to seize sellers inventory as their only option, even if at a loss, to “prove a point” to millions of other sellers, or collectively put enough pressure on Amazon to suspend accounts if you are not in compliance.
 The better approach would be not to ‘ring this compliance bell’ and collectively get into compliance as sellers.